-The Start of Rajamangala University of Technology Thanyaburi
+The History of Rajamangala University of Technology Thanyaburi

 It is the immeasurable royal grace of His Majesty the King to vocational students that on 15 September 1988, His Majesty bestowed the name “Rajamangala Institute of Technology,” meaning “the technological institute of the royal grace.”
 This implies that the Rajamangala community including the university staff and students regards it as the royal grace of HM the King.